 What to do next.

-If you don’t have that “someone” in your workplace to help guide you through proper ergonomic chair selection, education and fit, then train them.
-Whoever your “chair picker” is understanding how to select, purchase and adjust chairs is based on numerous workplace factors:
+If you don’t have that “someone” in your workplace to help guide you through proper ergonomic chair selection, education, and fit, then train them.
+We offer a unique training program designed for ergonomics teams, purchasers, and other who are doing your chair picking.
+Having a Chair Assessment Specialist (CASp) on your team is vital in avoiding the problems noted here.
+Whoever your “chair picker” is understanding how to inventory, select, purchase, and adjust chairs is based on numerous workplace factors:

 - Employee anthropometrics